-Pan-retinal photocoagulation is a form of treatment is for the eye.
-It is used to treat conditions where the retina is severely damaged with significant ischaemia. in response, the retain may secrete some material that can lead to the development of abnormal new blood vessels.
-These abnormal vessels are fragile and can bleed easily.
+Pan-retinal photocoagulation or PRP is a form of laser treatment for the retina.
+It is used to treat conditions where the retina is severely damaged with significant ischaemia (damage to the blood supply of the retina due to blockage of the blood vessels).

-The laser aims to treat these areas of retinal damage.
-This would help to stop the proliferation of new blood vessels and to prevent further damage.
-This laser modality is used in conditions like:
+This type of laser treatment aims to treat these areas of retinal damage.
+This would help to stop the proliferation of new blood vessels and prevent further damage.
+This laser modality is used in conditions such as: